SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         ??? success "Solution"

             Just add another line to the `strategy` attribute that specifies the Python version and use the value in the setup Python action.
-The following code will run the tests on Python versions
+The following code will run the tests on Python versions:

             ```yaml linenums="1" title="tests.yaml"
             jobs: